 Sometimes retirement is not what you’ve expected it to be.
-Perhaps at the moment, you feel bored, lonely, or even depressed.
+You may feel bored, sad, lonely, or even depressed at the moment.
 And you might wonder, how do you stay positive in retirement?
-Well, I’m here to help you out.
-I share XX tips in this article to get you in the positive spirit, so you can truly enjoy your retirement.
-So, continue reading.

 1) Live In A Positive Environment

 Everything is energy.
 There is nothing spiritual about that, it’s just physics according to Albert Einstein.
-When you have a positive attitude you create positive energy and that attracts positive results.
+When you have a positive attitude, you create positive energy and that attracts positive results.
+It’s the law of attraction.
 And it also works the other way around.
-To be able to have a positive attitude you need to live in a positive environment.
-It’s the law of attraction.
+To be able to have a positive attitude, you need to live in a positive environment.

 Look at your daily life and see what is negatively impacting your mood.
 What is it that your put your time, focus, and energy towards that is dragging you down?
 Do you feel comfortable in your house?
 And what are the most negative sources of information you spend time on?
-For example, when you watch a lot of news you get affected by all the horrible things that happen around the world.
+For example, when you watch a lot of news, you get affected by all the horrible things that happen around the world.
 Nobody feels better after that.
 Right?
-The same works with what Netflix series you watch, which magazines you read, what radio or podcasts are you listening to?
+The same works with what Netflix series you watch, which magazines you read, and what radio or podcasts you are listening to.

-See what areas give you energy and which areas are killing your mood.
-And make a switch to spending only time on the things that uplift your mood on a day-to-day basis.
-This for sure will help you get in a more positive mindset.
+See what areas you give your energy to and which areas are killing your mood.
+And make a switch to spending more or only time on the things that uplift your mood on a day-to-day basis.
+This, for sure will help you get into a more positive mindset.

 2) Focus On Fun Things To Do

-MasterClass is a great opportunity to learn new skills and have something fun to do.
+The MasterClass Platform is a great opportunity to learn new skills and have something fun to do.
 Keep learning and staying active is a recipe for retirement success.
-And when you don’t know what things you enjoy in life you actively need to seek and explore your way to what you like and love.
+And when you don’t know what things you enjoy in life, you actively need to seek and explore your way to what you like and love.
 Only trying it out and experiencing new things is when you know if you enjoy something or not.
 And you can use MasterClass to explore all sorts of new interests.
-Or upgrade the skills of your favorite hobby through tips and tricks from the world’s leading experts.
+Or upgrade the skills of your favorite hobby through tips and secrets from the world’s leading experts.

 3) Practice Meditation

-When you’re aware of your thoughts and feelings you create a distance and the chance to also make a conscious decision to engage with them or not.
-Often we’re unconscious about our (negative) thoughts and get sucked into them without even noticing it.
+When you’re aware of your thoughts and feelings, you create a distance and the chance to also make a conscious decision to engage with them or not.
+Often we’re unconscious of our (negative) thoughts and get sucked into them without even noticing it.
 It’s the ‘Monkey Mind’.
 A negatively chattering mind that is taking you away from the moment.
-And also keeping you from positive thinking, but you can train the mind and become more aware when the Monkey Mind arises by practicing meditation.
+And also keeps you from positive thinking, but you can train the mind and become more aware when the Monkey Mind arises by practicing meditation.

-When you meditate you sit down or lie comfortably while focusing on the breath.
-As thoughts and feelings arise, you try not to engage, interpret or judge, but softly put your attention back to breathing.
-You do this a couple of minutes a day and you start to feel calmer and more at peace.
+When you meditate, you sit down or lie comfortably while focusing on your breath.
+As thoughts and feelings arise, you try not to engage, interpret or judge but softly put your attention back to breathing.
+You do this a couple of minutes a day, and you start to feel calmer and more at peace.
 But it’s not a new state of mind.
-Every time you meditate it’s a new experience.
-Sometimes it’s easy to focus and sometimes you’re distracted all the time.
+Every time you meditate, it’s a new experience.
+Sometimes it’s easy to focus, and sometimes you’re distracted all the time.
 And that doesn’t matter.
-The more you practice the easier you can control your mind and the more you can experience positive change.
+The more you practice, the easier you can control your mind and the more you can experience positive change.
 But where to start?

-As I mentioned earlier in this article Masterclass has so many awesome classes available.
+As I mentioned earlier in this article, Masterclass offers many awesome classes.
 And there is also a MasterClass about Mindfulness and Meditation taught by Jon Kabat-Zinn.
-He is the pioneer of the Western mindfulness movement and has over 40 years of experience in studying and teaching meditation.
-He teaches the fundamentals of meditation, shows you how to meditate and soothe your thoughts.
+He is the Western mindfulness movement pioneer and has over 40 years of experience in studying and teaching meditation.
+He teaches the fundamentals of meditation and shows you how to meditate and soothe your thoughts.
 The absolute expert when it comes to meditation and your best teacher to be more positive in retirement.
 Another great reason to get yourself a Membership to MasterClass.

 4) Use Positive Affirmations

-Positive affirmations are powerful sentences you repeat telling yourself in the mirror, during meditation, a walk in the park, or during exercising.
+Positive affirmations are powerful sentences you repeat telling yourself in the mirror, during meditation, during a walk in the park, or during exercising.
 It can influence and even transform your subconscious mind.
-At first, you might not believe what you’re saying, but if you keep repeating you’ll slowly start to believe these sentences until it becomes a part of you.
-You have to consciously repeat yourself until you feel it on a subconscious level.
+At first, you might not believe what you’re saying, but if you keep repeating, you’ll slowly start to believe these sentences until it becomes a part of you.
+You have to consciously repeat yourself (at least 30 days) until you feel it on a subconscious level.
 And then the law of attraction will work for you.

 Examples of Positive Affirmations